0ffmac/0ffmac.github.io/ctf.md

 ```

 The Hole idea is to get to win function but in order to do that we have to pass the fgets abd vuln functions.
+Below there's a portion of the source code and so we should perform an exploit to meet this.

 ``` python